A Collection of Resources Related to Starting A Food Truck Business

 - If one location doesn’t pan out, you can easily move to a different one

 - You get to create your own cuisine

-- It’s a has a low startup cost compared to starting a restaurant
+- It has a low startup cost compared to starting a restaurant

 - You can run this as a part-time or seasonal business

 - Fuel costs and vehicle upkeep can be expensive